 If you’re an angler, you’ll marvel at the abundance of highly sought-after game fish found near the freshwater springs, barrier islands, passes, and bridges.

 A kayaking trip has several perks over other types of boat outings.
-You can meander through no-motor zones that would otherwise be off limits.
+You can check out these electric pumps by Humber Sport, inflate your kayak and then meander through no-motor zones that would otherwise be off limits.
 You don’t have to wait in line for hours at a boat ramp.
 The experiences can be a private excursion or a social event with others.
 And you aren’t tied to a schedule, at the mercy of a tour guide.

 Best of all, you are within minutes of Florida’s most densely populated areas.
 If you find kayaking isn’t your thing, there are plenty of other entertainment opportunities!